projecthyee/globalviolence/p8105_fp_report.md

   tidy_df("violence_rate", average = TRUE)
 ```

-    ## Warning: There was 1 warning in `mutate()`.
-    ## ℹ In argument: `country = countrycode(...)`.
-    ## Caused by warning:
-    ## !
-Some values were not matched unambiguously: XKX

     ## `summarise()` has grouped output by 'country', 'region'.
 You can override using
     ## the `.groups` argument.

-For the economic determinants, all the datasets had years organized as
-different columns, where each column represented values for that
-specific year.
-Therefore, pivot_longer() was applied to pivot years and
-their respective values into two columns.

-For rates of all social determinants, we filtered and chose the data to
+The datasets for economic crimes, criminal justice personnel, homicide
+and violence datasets provided data for both counts and rates per
-be rates per 100,000 people since it allows standardization for
+100,000 people.
+Therefore, we filtered to choose rates per 100,000
+people since it allows standardization for comparability by adjusting
-comparability by adjusting for differences in population size.
+for differences in population size.

-The countrycode() function from the countrycode package was also
-implemented in order to standardize the country names of each dataset
-since some of the country names were represented inconsistently across
-datasets.
-For example, South Korea was represented as “Korea (Republic
-of)” and “Korea, Rep.”

 ### Merge Datasets